 All the boat tours have their specific itinerary and will visit the coves in a different order.
 Make sure to double check the itinerary before you book your tour and – should you be departing from Cala Gonone – make sure to verify that the tour actually goes to Cala Goloritzé.
 The following are some of the places you can expect to visit:

-Cala Luna – The longest beach in the area, with its 800 meters of shoreline, Cala Luna is a paradise for snorkeling lovers.
+Cala Luna – The longest beach in the area, with its 800 meters (2,625 feet) of shoreline, Cala Luna is a paradise for snorkeling lovers.
 Behind the beach, you can find a pine grove and a small pond where to find some shade and take great pictures during the warmest hours of the day.
 The beach is so different from the others because it’s the result of millennia of erosion.
 There are some caves on the beach too.
-Read more about it here.
-Please note that tours departing from Santa Maria Navarrese have the option of stopping here or at Cala Sisine.
+Please note that tours departing from Santa Maria Navarrese have the option of stopping at Cala Sisine instead.

 Grotte del Bue Marino – (Sea Oxen Grotto in English) The mating place for the monk seal in the past, they are a complex and beautiful cave system that can be visited – with a guided tour – upon payment of a ticket that costs between €8 and €11 depending on the season.